ml5js/Intro-ML-Arts-IMA-F19/03_ml_models/README.md

 * [Now You Are In the Conversation](https://chelseachenchen.com/portfolio/now-you-are-in-the-conversation/) by Chelsea Chen Chen

-### Assignment 3:
+### Assignment 3 Due Sunday September 22 at 12pm:
+1. Read [Real-Time Human Pose Estimation in the Browser with TensorFlow.js](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5) by Dan Oved, with editing and illustrations by Irene Alvarado and Alexis Gallo.
+2. Read [Mixing movement and machine](https://medium.com/artists-and-machine-intelligence/mixing-movement-and-machine-848095ea5596) by Maya Man
+4. Read [Review of Deep Learning Algorithms for Image Semantic Segmentation](https://medium.com/@arthur_ouaknine/review-of-deep-learning-algorithms-for-image-semantic-segmentation-509a600f7b57) by Arthur Ouaknine
+3. Explore [COCO Dataset](http://cocodataset.org/#explore).
+What surprises you about this data set?
+How is it similar or different to ImageNet?
+What questions do you have?
+Can you think of any ethical considerations around how this data was collected?
+Are there privacy considerations with the data?
-1. Prototype a physical interaction as the output of a machine learning model using any of the tools or techniques demonstrated in weeks 2 and 3.
+4. Prototype a physical interaction as the output of a machine learning model using any of the tools or techniques demonstrated in weeks 2 and 3.
 This can be a new idea or build off of your week 2 assignment.
 Here are some questions to explore:
     * For image classification, how might you use confidence score data as a type of creative input?
     * For pose detection, how might you work with multiple keypoints?
     * What other creative outputs can you use? speakers? motors? what else?
-2. Document your exercise in a blog post and add a link to the post and your sketch on the [Assignment 3 Wiki](https://github.com/ml5js/Intro-ML-Arts-IMA/wiki/Assignment-3).
+5. Document your exercise in a blog post and add a link to the post and your sketch on the [Assignment 3 Wiki](https://github.com/ml5js/Intro-ML-Arts-IMA/wiki/Assignment-3).
 In your blog post, include visual documentation such as a recorded screen capture / video of your training session and sketch running in the browser.
-How the readings inform your idea and development of the project?
+How the readings above inform your idea and development of the project?
+Include a response to COCO dataset question prompts.